gbv/coli-conc-server/README.md

 ## To-Dos
 - [ ] SETUP.md: Clarify that two terminals, one with sudo user and one with `cocoda`, are necessary
 - [ ] Add services
-- [x] Add data import into jskos-server instances
-  - [ ] Add data dump/restore for MongoDB
+- [ ] Consider extending `data` script to support MongoDB as well (instead of having to run docker compose commands manually)
 - [x] Have webhook-handler restart certain services when their configurations are updated
   - Currently works by assuming base name (name before first `.`) as service name for config files
   - [ ] We could run `srv init ...` when a service file is added/updated